 DOUBLE-DECKING THE HELL GATE?
 In the 1920's, when the City of New York proposed the Triborough Bridge to connect Manhattan, Queens and the Bronx, Lindenthal, who did not want to spoil the view of his Hell Gate Bridge, devised an alternative design.
 Instead of constructing what he called a "suspension bridge of cheap pole and washline architecture," Lindenthal suggested adding a second deck to his Hell Gate railroad bridge to carry five lanes of automobile traffic.
 The alternative plan also called for two spurs: one to East 102nd Street to provide direct access to Central Park, and another at East 116th Street.
 While he did not immediately call for a spur at East 125th Street - he believed that the area was already too congested - one was planned for construction at a later date.

 THE HELL GATE BRIDGE TODAY: The Hell Gate Bridge, which today has the 17th longest main steel arch span in the world, continues to play a central role in rail transportation in the Northeast.
 Only three of the four tracks are used on the bridge.
 The two south tracks carry Amtrak Northeast Corridor trains, while the north inner track carries CSX and Norfolk Southern (the owners of the former Conrail routes) freight trains.
 The north outer track is no longer in operation.

 In 2008, Amtrak began a $10 million project to refurbish the concrete viaducts on both sides of the main arch span.
 The project, which was delayed by two years and cost reviews (it originally had been estimated to cost $3 million), seeks to remedy water leaks and falling concrete that had endangered pedestrians and damaged vehicles underneath the viaducts.
-It is scheduled for completion in mid-2009, at which time a new coat of paint will be applied to the main arch span under a separate contract.
+A new coat of paint will be applied to the main arch span under a separate contract at a future date.